-A permanent file is maintained on each current and former student who has enrolled in Tennessee College of Applied Technology Nashville.
+A permanent file is maintained on each current and former student who has enrolled in Tennessee College of Applied Technology.
 The College complies with G-070 on disposal of records.

 Each permanent student record will contain a minimum of the following information: 1) academic records; 2) disciplinary files; 3) matters resulting to student discipline.
 The class roll is maintained by the instructor and is the official record for all students in a class.
 It is the official school record in matters pertaining to entrance dates, completion dates, and attendance.
-These records are the property of the College and are stored in the Office of Student Services.
+These records are the property of the College and are stored electronically.

-The Tennessee College of Applied Technology - Nashville complies with the Gramm-Leach-Bliley Act: Security Information Program guidelines that set standards for protection of all nonpublic financial information.
+The Tennessee College of Applied Technology complies with the Gramm-Leach-Bliley Act: Security Information Program guidelines that set standards for protection of all nonpublic financial information.